 (Reminder that it’s okay if you never want to ski a blue in your life)

 The shortest blues are off Timberline Express so you can see them from the T-Rex Grill.
 This was really helpful to me to feel like I had a good idea of what I was getting myself into.
 Billy had skied The Moz and said it would be a good one for me to try, so we decided to start there.
+(Whichever one you choose, make sure to check if it’s groomed before going down it – that will make things much easier!)

 You can take another break when you get back down T-Rex.
 Perhaps a celebratory beer for making it this far!
 Or celebratory french fries.
 Whatever floats your boat.